Sen2Agri/Sen2Agri-System/FAQ.md

 Note that the job cancellation, pause and resume functionality is experimental and might not work properly.

+Starting from version 1.8 these operations are also available from the Sen2Agri GUI, from the System Overview tab.

 ## How can I cancel a scheduled job/task?

-This operation is not available in the web interface.
+Prior to version 1.8, this operation was not available in the web interface.
 You will need to remove the scheduled task directly from the database, like below:

 ```bash
 # first find out the scheduled task id